Agnes Water - Miriam Vale

 Agnes Water - Miriam Vale lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Agnes Water - Miriam Vale's population is around 8,026 as of August 2025.
-This reflects an increase of 1,219 people since the 2021 Census, which reported a population of 6,807 people.
-The change was inferred from the estimated resident population of 7,886 in June 2024 and an additional 419 validated new addresses since the Census date.
-This results in a population density ratio of 2.1 persons per square kilometer.
-Agnes Water - Miriam Vale's growth rate of 17.9% since the 2021 census exceeded both the SA4 region (6.4%) and the SA3 area, indicating it as a growth leader in the region.
-Interstate migration contributed approximately 85.9% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.
+Agnes Water - Miriam Vale's population is around 8,066 as of Nov 2025.
+This reflects an increase of 1,259 people since the 2021 Census, which reported a population of 6,807 people.
+The change is inferred from the estimated resident population of 7,886 from the ABS as of June 2024 and an additional 437 validated new addresses since the Census date.
+Agnes Water - Miriam Vale's population growth rate of 18.5% since the 2021 census exceeded the SA4 region's growth rate of 6.6%.
+Population growth was primarily driven by interstate migration, contributing approximately 85.9% of overall population gains during recent periods.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-Considering projected demographic shifts, a population increase just below the median of Australian non-metropolitan areas is expected for Agnes Water - Miriam Vale, with an increase of 1,065 persons to 2041 based on latest population numbers, representing an increase of 11.5% over the 17-year period.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, based on 2021 data and released in 2023.
+Considering projected demographic shifts, Agnes Water - Miriam Vale is expected to increase by 1,065 persons to 2041, with an overall increase of 11.0% over the 17 years.

 Frequently Asked Questions - Population